If you have a question about your Child’s Accident Claim* contact us through the call back form, call or email and start your claim today.

 What is the time limit for child claims?

-Generally the compensation monies awarded to the child will be invested in a court approved fund until they reach the age of 18.
-But if the child requires urgent care or medical attention, the judge can decide that a portion of the childs compensation money can be released for the childs benefit.
+Generally the claim monies awarded to the child will be invested in a court approved fund until they reach the age of 18.
+But if the child requires urgent care or medical attention, the judge can decide that a portion of the childs claim money can be released for the childs benefit.